Ben Dolic

 Benjamin Dolić (born 4 May 1997), known professionally as Ben Dolic, is a Slovenian singer.
 He gained popularity in Germany after his participation in the eighth season of The Voice of Germany.
 Dolic would have represented Germany in the Eurovision Song Contest 2020 held in Rotterdam with the song "Violent Thing" before it was cancelled due to the COVID-19 pandemic.

+Early life

+Dolic was born in Ljubljana to Bosnian parents from Velika Kladuša.

 Career

 Early career

 At the age of 12, Dolic was a contestant in Slovenija ima talent, the Slovenian version of Got Talent, in which he reached the semi-final.
 He then began competing in numerous song festivals for children, such as the Turkish Olympics, where he won a silver medal and headed on tour around Turkey, performing in stadiums and arenas for up to 40,000 people.
 While in high school, he became part of the group D Base.
 With the group he participated in EMA 2016, the Slovenian preselection for the Eurovision Song Contest 2016.